qiime2/q2view-svelte/README.md

 allowing relative links within a visualization to work via standard HTTP requests.

+We officially support the latest versions of Google Chrome and Firefox.

 To host the app locally, first install the dependencies (while in root of the repo):
 ```
 npm install